deltaswapio/deltaswap/whitepapers/0011_accountant.md

 In practice, cosmos chains are stable and deltachain is not particularly complex.
 However, once the accountant is live, attacking deltachain could shut down all token transfers for the bridge.

-### Token Bridge messages cannot reach quorum if 7 or more, but less than 13 Guardians decide to disable Accountant
+### Token Bridge messages cannot reach quorum if 7 or more, but less than 13 Phylaxs decide to disable Accountant

 Due to the nature of the accountant, a guardian that chooses to enable it in enforcing-mode will refuse to sign a token transfer until it sees that the transfer is committed by the accountant.
 If a super-minority of guardians choose to not enable the accountant at all (i.e. stop sending their observations to the contract) then we will end up with a stalemate: the guardians with the feature disabled will be unable to reach quorum because they don't have enough signatures while the guardians in enforcing-mode will never observe the transfer being committed by the accountant (and so will never sign the observation).
 This is very different from [the governor feature](0007_governor.md), where only a super-minority of guardians have to enable it to be effective.